Research Opportunities for Students

 Sarah Morrison Award: The goal of the Sarah Morrison Award is to help students learn the value and application of research in the study and practice of medicine by providing funds (up to $1,500) to support the expenses of such research.

-Student Research Day: An annual event is held where students can showcase their research through poster and oral presentations.
+Student Research Day: The UMKC Student Research Summit is an event where students can showcase their research through poster and oral presentations.
 Several cash prizes are awarded based on excellence.

 Required Research Certifications

-It is the responsibility of the students’ mentors to implement the requirements of the Institutional Animal Care and Use Committee (IACUC) for studies involving animals and the Institutional Review Board (IRB) and Privacy Board (PB) as applicable, for studies involving human research subjects.
+It is the responsibility of the students’ mentors to implement the requirements of the Institutional Animal Care and Use Committee (IACUC) for studies involving animals and the Institutional Review Board (IRB) as applicable, for studies involving human research subjects.
 In addition, mentors and students are responsible for conducting their research in accordance within University and institutional affiliates’ research policies.
-Projects presented at a meeting or conference must reference the appropriate IACUC, IRB, and/or PB review and approval.
+Projects presented at a meeting or conference must reference the appropriate IACUC, IRB approval.

 For More Information